ZekunF08/codingskills/README.md

 ### Assumptions:
 Here are the assumptions made:
-1. There is only 2 company data merged at one time.
+1. There are only 2 companies' data merged at one time.
 2. The data is well structured as per sample data.
-3. There is no duplicated product within the same company.
+3. There is no duplicated product within the same company(e.g. different products share the same barcode).
+4. The merged catalog should be sort by based on catalog A's order but if there is any product that has the same name in company B,this product would come before the product in company A.Otherwise it display after end of the catalog of company A

 ### Install:
 1. Please make sure you have Node installed